 This vast French département offers all the ingredients you need for a classic family holiday: sweeping beaches, excellent campsites, fantastic eateries and a wealth of cycleways and footpaths on which to explore the region’s scenic delights.
 And scratch beneath the surface and you’ll discover many other attractions, such as old-world islands, charming villages and arguably the most beautiful brasserie in France.

-For those worried about getting on a plane this summer, the area also offers one thing that many other European destinations do not: accessibility.
-Its easily reached by car in a day from Saint Malo or Le Havre, after you’ve ferried across the Channel, meaning you can make the journey from the comfort of your own vehicle.
+Its easily reached by car in a day from Saint Malo or Le Havre, after you’ve ferried across the Channel, meaning you can also make the journey from the comfort of your own vehicle.

 Here, author Murray Stewart shares some of his favourite regional attractions.

 Endless sand and canvas

 The Vendéan beaches are the perfect place to let children off the leash.
 If you like your sandy stretch to be backed up by a decent-sized town, choose Les Sables-d’Olonne, while further south, La-Tranche-sur-Mer has no fewer than ten beaches to enjoy.